Earth Tones roll out their new EP slowly, patiently

 The fact that the four band members—Karen White on vocals, Yamil Chain-Haddad on guitar, Sydney Tough on bass, and Jamison Ko on drums—co-wrote all four tracks casts them as a democracy, a collective, or a partnership of equals.

-As the primary singer, White is approachable and crystal-clear; she presents a journey across the four tracks that will translate well at live gigs.
+As the primary singer, Karen is approachable and crystal-clear; she presents a journey across the four tracks that will translate well at live gigs.

 More about the music

 “All I Got” is Motown rock.
 The well-planned harmonic movement in the intro sounds like a jazz school classroom, especially because it features only voices.

 Then, we get R&B pop-rock chord progressions, real tambourine (it makes a difference!) to keep it moving, and drums holding tightly in the pocket.